 Refinishing, repairs, restoration, custom work, painting, upholstery and woven work are all non-refundable.
 We allow full inspection of our work upon completion before final payment is made.
 Any inadequacies must be brought to our attention at that time.

 Yes.
-We carry $2 million of insurance coverage for our facility and its contents.
+We carry insurance coverage for our facility and its contents.
 We have an advanced security system.

 Irwin's Furniture has been providing industry leading excellence since 1989.
 Most of our artisans have over 20+ years experience each in their field.
 Our lead upholster has a NUAI Certified Master Upholsterer Certification.
 Our weaving artisan was recognized by Phoenix Home & Garden magazine as their “Master of the Southwest” for 2006.
 Our lead wood finishing artisan received training from the Smithsonian Center for Materials Research and Education.